'Jesus Hates Bald Pussy'

 I started writing this as a response to a recent Hooking-Up Smart post where the talk turned to the current preference amongst college-age boys for the shaven punani.

 It's kind of interesting looking at the 100 or so years of nude photography & also the developments in pornography & seeing how sometime in the late 1980s/early 1990s the female body, which had been worshipped in its natural state as the wonder that it is for a hundred thousand years or more was for the very first time suddenly judged as wanting.
 Plastic, artificial bodies - silicone & botox & genitals scraped free of hair became seemingly commonplace pretty much overnight.
-Compare any Playboy pic from before 1984 to 1994, & then again to 2004 & you can see the whole sorry downward slide played out in pictures.
+Compare any Playboy pic from before 1984 to one from 1994, & then again to one from 2004 & beyond & you can see the whole sorry downward slide played out in pictures.
 The sad thing is that a whole generation has grown up with that being the norm, & of course it's hard for any of us to see outside our societal conditioning (cf. Feminism, for example, just to try keep this site on topic).

 Shaving for women did not become popular until 1915 when the May edition of Harper's Bazaar was published with an ad showing a model in a sleeveless summer dress and bare armpits.
 This was supplemented by the Wilkinson Sword Company, who ran an ad campaign in 1920, whose purpose was to convince the public that feminine body hair was both unladylike and unhygienic.
 This ad campaign was successful and in two years the sales of razors doubled.
 Now, this way of thinking has become so engrained in our society, through generations of daughters following their mothers, that most women never question the fact that they shave themselves. - A History Of ShavingA shaven pussy always seems a little sad, to me, like a laboratory animal, all interfered with & wrong, somehow.
 It's like when you see a beautiful wild moor ripped up & turned into a golf course for visiting Japanese businessmen.
 These are symptoms that have accompanied the growth of capitalism, consumerism & the advertising industry.
 Fear is the best way to make people buy stuff they don't need, so making people question & distrust their own bodies is a great way to make people spend money on waxing strips & deodorant, ladyshaves & aftershave, pancake makeup & anal bleach.
 The message being: Your Body Is Wrong Unless You Fix It (With Our Product).